junxit/us-congress-bills-111/metadata.md

 - Rep. Manzullo, Donald A. [R-IL-16] (M001138)
 - Rep. Paulsen, Erik [R-MN-3] (P000594)
 - Rep. Hensarling, Jeb [R-TX-5] (H001036)
+- Rep. Donnelly, Joe [D-IN-2] (D000607)
+- Rep. Johnson, Timothy V. [R-IL-15] (J000285)
+- Rep. Clarke, Yvette D. [D-NY-11] (C001067)

 ## Committees (1)

 - House — Financial Services Committee

+## Recorded votes (1)

+- 2009-04-29 — [House 111-1-217](votes/house-111-1-0217.md) — On Motion to Suspend the Rules and Agree — **Passed** (419–3)

 ## Actions

 - 2009-04-23 — Introduced in House
 - 2009-04-23 — Introduced in House
 - 2009-04-23 — Referred to the House Committee on Financial Services.
+- 2009-04-28 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Moore (KS) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2009-04-28 — Considered under suspension of the rules. (consideration: CR H4855-4857)
+- 2009-04-28 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+357.
+- 2009-04-28 — Mr. Moore (KS) moved to suspend the rules and agree to the resolution.
+- 2009-04-29 — Considered as unfinished business. (consideration: CR H4928)
+- 2009-04-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-04-29 — On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 419 - 3 (Roll no. 217). (text: CR 4/28/2009 H4855-4856)
+- 2009-04-29 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 419 - 3 (Roll no. 217).(text: CR 4/28/2009 H4855-4856)